eclipse-archived/smarthome/docs/documentation/development/bindings/thing-definition.md

 | low-battery     | system.low-battery     | Switch       | Battery          | Represents a low battery warning with possible values on/off. |
 | battery-level   | system.battery-level   | Number       | Battery          | Represents the battery level as a percentage (0-100%).
 Bindings for things supporting battery level in a different format (eg 4 levels) should convert to a percentage to provide a consistent battery level reading. |

+For further information about categories see the [categories page](categories.html).

 The `advanced` property indicates whether this channel is a basic or a more specific functionality of the thing.
 If `advanced` is set to `true` a user interface may hide this channel by default.
 The default value is `false` and thus will be taken if the `advanced` attribute is not specified.
 Especially for complex devices with a lot of channels, only a small set of channels - the most important ones - should be shown to the user to reduce complexity.
 Whether a channel should be declared as `advanced` depends on the device and can be decided by the binding developer.
 If a functionality is rarely used it should be better marked as `advanced`.